Sorry, you need to enable JavaScript to visit this website.

 4.10.
 Security Authorization Process

 4.10.1.
-Manage (i.e., documents, tracks, and reports) the security state of organizational information systems and the environments, in which those systems operate through security authorization processe
+Manage (i.e., documents, tracks, and reports) the security state of organizational information systems and the environments in which those systems operate through internal and CWITS-required security authorization processes.

 4.10.2.
 Designate individuals to fulfill specific roles and responsibilities within the organizational risk management process.